aripka-pivotal/fortune-teller/README.md

 Stop the fortunes application:

 ```
-$ cf stop fortunes
+$ cf stop fortune-service
 ```

-Access the fortunes-ui and see that the _fallback fortune_ defined in the configuration git repo is being returned.
+Access the fortunes-ui and see that the _fallback fortune_ defined in the [configuration git repo](https://github.com/aripka-pivotal/config-repo) is being returned. (see the ui.yml file)

 ![](/docs/images/fortunes_4.png)

 Access the fortunes-ui and show that the circuit breaker is registering short-circuited requests.

+_(Note due to the circuit breaker threshold settings are set at an extremely low threshold of 3.
+If you want to change this setting to the default value of 20 remove the hystrix.command.randomFortune.circuitBreaker.requestVolumeThreshold property from the [Fortune-UI](/fortune-teller-ui) application.yml file.
+Removing this property will require a higher induced load which can be accomplished on Mac/Linux systems using the load.sh script found in the root project. )_

 ![](/docs/images/fortunes_5.png)

-Start the fortunes application:
+Start the fortune-service application:

 ```
-$ cf start fortunes
+$ cf start fortune-service
 ```

 Continue to access the fortunes-ui and watch the dashboard.

 After the fortunes service has re-registered with Eureka and the fortunes-ui load balancer caches are refreshed, you will see the circuit breaker recover.
+This may take up to 30 seconds

 You should then start getting random fortunes again!